ashleychari/abcd_sex_pfn_replication/README.md

 ## Univariate analysis
 ### GAMs scripts
 Contains all the scripts that run the GAMs analysis
+- abcd_univariate_analysis: script that runs the GAMs analysis on the discovery dataset
 - abcd_univariate_analysis_replication: script that runs the GAMs analysis on the replication dataset that was obtained from the discovery and replication sample setup scripts

 ### Barplot Scipts